Tag Archives: local splash

 Local business owners should make sure their Google+ Local Listing is claimed, verified and optimized as well as submit their business information to popular local directories, including Yahoo Local, Yelp and Facebook in order to increase their presence online.
 It’s also important to business owners to make sure their website is mobile friendly.
 The easier you make it for potential customers to find information about your business or contact your business, the more likely they are to come to your store location.

-Photo courtesy of Search Engine Watch
+Photo Courtesy Of Search Engine Watch

 According to a recent survey by Balihoo, 47.3% of national brands plan to invest more money in local search in 2013 than in 2012.
 Forty-four percent said they will invest the same amount in 2013 as they did in 2012.